rowanmoul/ArchSecureDualBoot/README.md

 # arch-chroot /mnt
 ```

-#### From this point on, all sections assume you are inside the chroot, and file paths will be written accordingly!!
+#### From this point on, it is assumed you are inside the chroot, and file paths will be written accordingly!!

 #### Timezone, Localization, and Network
 See [Timezone](https://wiki.archlinux.org/index.php/Installation_guide#Time_zone), [Localization](https://wiki.archlinux.org/index.php/Installation_guide#Localization), and [Network](https://wiki.archlinux.org/index.php/Installation_guide#Network_configuration)